Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 free http proxies that I chose from.
 Whatever.

 Also, the cost of the function app is like $2 a month.
 Not sure why it isn't covered by the free base cost of invocations, doesn't really matter.
 This is what free monthly credits are for :sunglasses:

+The success rate is very low, but it's above zero.
+That's all I care about.

 ## Next step, wonder how hard it would be to brute force possible c2 addresses